ZW-xjtlu/OmixM6A/README.md

 - **P-Value calculation**: Generate p-values to assess the statistical significance of m6A sites in site calling.
 - **Posterior probability calculation**: Estimate the posterior probabilities of m6A modification states across biological samples using selected statistical models, which are useful as bayes classifier for methylation states or normalized methylation levels across platforms.
-- **Model comparison and visualization**: Visual tools to compare and evaluate the fit of various statistical models through multiple metrics, enhancing transparancy in model selection.
+- **Model comparison and visualization**: Compare and evaluate the fit of various statistical models through Q-Q plots, BIC scores, and marginal alignments, enhancing transparency in model selection.
-- **Versatile data processing**: Handle both simple data structures and multi-sample data framework within `SummarizedExperiment` objects, making the package adaptable to different research needs.
+- **Versatile data processing**: Handle both simple data inputs and m6AConquer data-sharing framework within `SummarizedExperiment` objects, making the package adaptable to different research needs.

 ## Usage